charles-wish-banner-gokr

 Sepulveda Basin, CA. circa 1993.

-Pretending to be something we are not (in order to satisfy others or simply because we’ve assumed it will make our lives easier) is not only one of the most unmasculine things we can do it’s also one of the highest insults we could ever pay to the Goddess.
-She is the ultimate creative force behind all that we experience and perform.
-With these ideas in mind, it’s hard to argue that the feminine wisdom and dynamism of the Mahavidyas doesn’t exhibit universal merit… affording tenacity to those who have the sense to stare toxic conformity in the face and offering realization to those who have fallen into the bottomless pit of compromise.
-For if freedom and acumen are worthwhile ends, then it would seem that *Parris should always be encouraged to be himself in the search for what's right.
-[6]
+And, when further examined within this series’ context of gender: pretending to be something we are not – to satisfy others or because we’ve assumed it will make our lives easier – is not only one of the most unmasculine things we can do, it’s also one of the highest insults we could ever pay to the Goddess.
+What’s more, it was only by honoring the feminine that Shiva was able to put aside the kvetching of it all and truly discover his mannish wing.
+And, the same could just as easily be said for Parris (the male protagonist of “Kings Row’).
+[6] With these ideas in mind, it's clear that the feminine wisdom and dynamism of the Mahavidyas hold universal merit.
+Providing tenacity to those who dare to confront and overcome toxic conformity while equally offering realization to those who have fallen into a bottomless pit of compromise.
+For if unbound self-expression and acumen are worthwhile ends, intentionally dismissing the feminine in hopes of achieving something more manly (or vice-versa) is never a winning plan.

 * * *